RadikaRules/IWBR/design-doc.md

 - Attacks from previous bosses

 #Post-base game features
+## Character switching
-- Character switching: Instantly change character by shooting a C-labeled block
+- Change character by shooting a C-labeled block
+- Prompts asking if they want to switch + portraits
+---

-- Per-character + secret ending
+- Per-character ending + secret ending
 - New Game Plus
 - Difficulty modes
 ## Newgrounds Medals/In-game achievements
-- First Blood - Die on the tutorial level
+- Prepare to Die - Die on the tutorial level
 - Grump It - Skip the tutorial level
 - Die, You Capitalist Pig! - Beat The Suit
 - No Monkey Business - Beat Clownkey
 - X-Man To The 10th Degree - Beat DJ Professor X
-- Xero Motor Skill - Beat Xero & Motor-Head
+- Xero Motor Skill - Beat Xero & Dex
 - Not-So-Rad - Beat Radika
 - Jess Queen - Beat game with Jess
-- Great Dex-terity - Beat game with Dex
+- Great Dex-terity - Beat game with Slater
 - WALL STUCK - Get stuck inside a wall
 ### Secret medals/in-game achievements
 - The Magic Pixel(s) - Click on the moon on the title screen